KB429861/beginners-tutorial/README.md

 [This tutorial](https://vaadin.com/docs/v8/framework/tutorial.html) gives you an overview of how you can use Vaadin Framework to build single-page web UIs for your Java application.

 ## Spark Framework

+[Spark](http://sparkjava.com/) is a micro framework for creating web applications.

+Here you can find [tutorials](http://sparkjava.com/tutorials/) and [documentation](http://sparkjava.com/documentation).

 ## Play Framework